marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 #### Finding the max value with an upper bound

-Calculating the maximum and minimum prices is ok, but we could be interested in implementing more sophisticated operations.
+Calculating the maximum and minimum prices is ok, but we could be interested in implementing more sophisticated indicators.
 For instance, calculating the higher price that don't exceed a given limit.
 At this point, one may wonder if `over` is restricted to native predefined operators or if we could pass our own operator as argument in order to implement that logic.
 Q, being a functional language, provides support for lambda expressions, as we show next:
 ```q
 q)0{[x;y]$[y<500f;x|y;x]}/prices
 499.9798